Ericsson/dataplanebook/src/threading/threading.rst

 less likely to be interrupted by threads that are considered interactive.

-Floating and preemptible EAL threads only make sense under very specific circumstances (e.g., in the context of functional tests).
+Floating and preemptable EAL threads only make sense under very specific circumstances (e.g., in the context of functional tests).
 The author has trouble imaging a real-world production scenario in which floating EAL threads provides a net benefit.